cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ships to pinpoint and engage the vessel.
 So it is a balance between stealth and awareness that can be taken.

-## Spaceship Components

-### Weaponsystems

-#### Torpedos

-Torpedoes are specialized munitions designed to deliver devastating payloads over long distances.
-They have advanced sensor arrays to to track their targets and initiate evasive maneuers against the target's countermeasures.
-Torpedos come with Kramer PAD Drives.
-Often equipped with powerful warheads, torpedoes are capable of inflicting significant damage to enemy ships, making them a formidable weapon at long distances.
-Torpedos are huge, expensive weapons.

-ASAS TORPEDO

-The Advanced Space Attack Solution Torpedo is a beast of a weapon.
-Specializing on long and extreme ranges it has lower but longer accelleration phase than its warhead bretheren.
-Equipped with a KPAD, automated targeting logics and extensive sensory arrays it is able to autonomosly pursue its designated target.
-Equiped with stealth technology for signal masking it can stay of the radar for a long time.
-Constantly accelerating with 4G it can and will outpace human maned targets that try to run.
-If the ASAS hits it has terrible explosive power

-#### Medium Range missiles

-Medium-range missiles are guided projectiles that can be launched from a distance to engage targets beyond visual range.
-These missiles are equipped with advanced guidance systems, allowing them to track and intercept enemy vessels with precision.

-Hades 5 Missile

-Description: The Hades 5 is a standard missile in the Paladium Tactics Corp. arsenal.
-It is equipped with a small Sensor array incorporating Thermal and Visual Reckognition, Ready to receive targeting information from the firing vessel.
-Designed for medium range it packs an intense 8g acceleration rate for 5 minutes, only being able to make inbound course corrections and defensive manoeuvres after that.
-This would hit a target at 10,000 km in about 10 minutes causing serious damage

-#### Near Range Missiles

-Near-range missiles are close-quarters weapons designed for engagements at relatively short distances.
-Despite their limited range, short-range missiles pack a powerful punch, making them ideal for rapid, close-range combat encounters.

-HYDRA INTERCEPTOR MISSILE

-The Hydra is a near range defence missile usually deployed against incoming ordnance, speak torpedoes, medium range missiles or drones.
-Hydra is lightweight, concentrating on speed and relying on target information from the firing platform.
-A Hydra fire solution consists of at least 4 warheads for maximum reliability and failsafe attack patterns.
-Intercept acceleration comes at 11 G for 2 minutes, packing about 2KT of explosive power.

-#### Gauss Weapons

-Gauss weapons use electromagnetic acceleration to propel projectiles at high velocities, delivering devastating kinetic energy to enemy targets.
-Known for their high rate of fire and accuracy, Gauss weapons are favoured by many for their effectiveness in combat.
-A second point in favour is the relative cheap production of munitions.
-Gauss Weapons come in many sizes, from long range single shot guns to Point Defence Systems with small calibres and high rates of fire.

-VULCAN GAUSS CANNON

-The Vulcan Gauss Cannon is a versatile, rapid-fire weapon system.
-Utilizing electromagnetic acceleration, it can fire projectiles at extremely high velocities with pinpoint accuracy.
-Designed for close-Quarter to near space engagements, the Vulcan is capable of delivering a relentless barrage, overwhelming enemy defenses.
-With a firing rate of 1200 rounds per minute, it excels in both offensive and defensive roles, making it a staple for any well-equipped vessel.

-#### Convetional Projectile Weapons

-Conventional projectile weapons encompass a wide range of firearms and cannons that use chemical propellants to launch projectiles.
-While not as advanced as other weapon types, conventional projectile weapons remain a reliable and widely used option in space combat.
-A big advantage may be the highly reduced dependency from electrical power to operate the guns, most of them equipped with local energy supplys to move the targeting machinery.

-THUNDERSTRIKE ARTILLERY

-The Thunderstrike Artillery system is a robust, high-caliber conventional cannon.
-Using chemical propellants, it launches heavy projectiles capable of breaching the thickest armor.
-Ideal for long-range bombardments, the Thunderstrike combines reliability with devastating firepower.
-It is especially useful when electronic warfare threatens more advanced systems, as its simple mechanics ensure continuous operation even under heavy EMP attacks.

-#### Loitering Munition

-Loitering munitions are autonomous drones equipped with explosives or other payloads, designed to loiter in a target area until a suitable target is identified.
-Once engaged, these drones can rapidly engage enemy vessels with precision strikes.
-Another term could be Smart Mines.

-TIC SMART MINE

-The TIC (Tactical Intercept Component) Smart Mine is an autonomous drone equipped with advanced sensor arrays and explosive payloads.
-Designed to loiter in designated areas, it waits patiently for enemy vessels to enter its kill zone.
-Upon target acquisition, the Viper engages with precision, delivering a powerful explosive strike.
-Its stealth capabilities and long operational duration make it an excellent tool for area denial and ambush tactics.

-#### EMP Weapons

-Electromagnetic pulse (EMP) weapons are non-lethal devices that emit electromagnetic pulses to disrupt or disable electronic systems aboard enemy vessels.
-While not causing physical damage, EMP weapons can incapacitate enemy ships and leave them vulnerable to further attacks.
-They do damage to the electronic endurance.

-ZEUS EMP PROJECTOR

-The Zeus EMP Projector is a non-lethal weapon designed to disrupt and disable electronic systems aboard enemy vessels.
-Emitting a concentrated electromagnetic pulse, it can incapacitate vital systems, leaving ships vulnerable to further attacks.
-The Zeus is particularly effective in disabling shields, navigation systems, and weaponry without causing physical damage, making it a strategic asset in space combat scenarios.

-#### Drones

-Drones are unmanned aerial vehicles equipped with various weapons and sensors, capable of performing a wide range of tasks in space combat.
-From reconnaissance and surveillance to combat and support roles, drones are valuable assets in any fleet.
-They are usually deployed at stationary or slow moving targets as they mostly lack KPAD Drives.

-RAVEN RECON DRONE

-The Raven Recon Drone is an unmanned aerial vehicle designed for reconnaissance and surveillance missions.
-Equipped with high-resolution cameras and advanced sensor arrays, the Raven provides real-time intelligence and battlefield awareness.
-Its stealth capabilities and long operational range allow it to operate undetected, gathering critical data on enemy positions and movements.
-The Raven is an invaluable asset for tactical planning and situational awareness.

 # Terror, Fear, and Morale